 Remark 2 An additional inventory issue for distillation columns is related to the split between light and heavy components (component inventory).
 One may regard the column as a "tank" with light component in the upper part and heavy in the lower part.
-Thus, one is not really free to set the split between D and B and to avoid a "drifting" composition profile (with possible "breakthrough" of light component in the bottom or of heavy component in the top), one must in practice close a quality (e.g., temperature or pressure) loop to achieve component self-consistency.
-For example, for the LV-configuration one may use the boilup V to control a temperature inside the column.
+Thus, one is not really free to set the split between D and B and to avoid a "drifting" composition profile (with possible "breakthrough" of light component in the bottom or of heavy component in the top), one must in practice close a quality (e.g., temperature or pressure) loop to achieve component self-consistency.12 For example, for the LV-configuration one may use the boilup V to control a temperature inside the column.
 This consideration about controlling the column profile also applies to the DB-configuration.
-Thus, in practice, the DB-configuration requires closing two quality loops to maintain mass and component balances.
+Thus, in practice, the DB-configuration requires closing two quality loops to maintain mass and component balances, otherwise the split D/F (or B/D) will be fixed and there is no adjustment to changes in feed composition.
 This means that both D and B must be used for quality control for the DB-configuration, rather than only one (L or V) for the LV-configuration.